Developing a fast matrix multiplication implementation on the CPU

 Segmentation

 As our matrices get bigger, we start to lose the ability to hold data in caches.
-Even though we try to leverage caches by calculating values using same columns, it could be gone by the time we get back to it again.
-This starts to happen precisely when the matrixies A and BT from our calculation A*B get too wide, meaning that the loop in the code sample above needs to iterate many times.
+Even though we try to leverage caches with tiling, the value could be gone by the time we get back to it again.
+This starts to happen precisely when the matrixies A and BT from our calculation A*B get too wide, meaning that the loop in the code sample above needs to iterate too many times.
 Fortunately, we can split the matrix into pieces.

 I previously said that most machines capable of doing AVX-512 instructions have 32 vector registers (at least my machine has), and our technique of calculating 16x16 values only uses 16 of those registers.
-We can do better.
+A careful reader might wonder if we can do better.
 I tested some different block sizes, and a quite good one is to calculate a 9x48 block at once.
 It’s the same idea, just extended to allow us to use 27 vector registers.
 We don’t actually want to use all of our 32 registers for storage, since we also need to load the data from memory which requires some registers.
+It’s also possible the compiler wants to have some intermediate result registers available.
 The 9x48 block has 3 vectors horizontally and 9 scalar values vertically (if we look at the broadcast picture above).
 Applying this optimization to our matrix multiplication brings the time down to approximately 0.57 seconds, of which the actual multiplication takes 0.46 seconds.

 Conclusion

-I also experimented with doing a Z-curve on the matrix, but after all of the other optimizations it didn’t give a speedup.
-It might be that memory is not an issue anymore, or the cpu might just like the predictability of simple iteration.
+While I tried some more optimizations, none of them resulted in a better running time.
+However, for others it might be worthwhile to look into doing a Z-curve on the matrix to further reduce cache misses.
+It might be that memory was not an issue to me anymore, or the cpu might just like the predictability of simple iteration.
 Either way this is where I will end the optimization of this function.

 Still, with smart preprocessing of the data and smart register and cache usage, we have managed to speed up our function by couple orders of magnitude.
-While matrix multiplication is largely a solved problem, I find these techniques really fascinating.
+While matrix multiplication is largely a solved problem, the same techniques can be applied to other compute-heavy problems.
+At the very least I find it fascinating.
 Hopefully you did too!